Doping: World 100m champion Coleman could miss Olympics

 I was more than ready and available for testing if I had received a phone call,’’ adding he believed it was ‘‘a purposeful attempt to get me to miss a test’’.

-Coleman, a double silver medallist in the 100m and 4x100m relay at the 2017 worlds in London, escaped suspension last year when USADA, after receiving guidance from the World Anti-Doping Agency (WADA) on how to calculate the 12-month window, withdrew the charge.
+Coleman, a double silver medallist in the 100-metre and 4×100-metre relay at the 2017 world championships in London, escaped suspension last year when USADA withdrew the charge, after receiving guidance from the World Anti-Doping Agency on how to calculate the 12-month window.

 The sprinter later demanded an apology from USADA.